 A real Spetsnaz knife is not a ballistic knife.
-A ballistic knife is a knife that is propelled from the handle by a spring, gas, explosion, or some other mechanism.
+A ballistic knife is a knife whose blade is propelled from the handle by a spring, gas, explosion, or some other mechanism.
 Spetsnaz knives are issued to the Russian special forces for field and garrison use.
 Like many other Russian and Soviet-era weapons, these knives are very interesting to Western knife collectors.

 Spetsnaz is Russian for special forces.
 When one refers to the Spetsnaz, they are referring to all Russian special forces units.
 This is similar to the US system where special forces may refer to Army Rangers, Army Special Forces, SEALs, SWCC, and Air Force SF.
+For more information on the Spetsnaz, there’s a great book on the subject by Viktor Suvorov available on Amazon.

-The Spetsnaz knife was designed specially for hand to hand combat when a Russian soldier has depleted all ammunition.
+The Spetsnaz knife was designed especially for hand to hand combat when a Russian soldier has depleted all ammunition.
 This is similar in purpose to the US Fairbairn-Sykes fighting knife of the WWII era.
-It has been used by the Russian special forces since the 1940′s and many different versions of the Spetsnaz knife are available for purchase in Russia as well as in the US.
+It has been used by the Russian special forces since the 1940’s and many different versions of the Spetsnaz knife are available for purchase in Russia as well as in the US.

 Most Spetsnaz knives are made of 50Cr14MoVa and 70Cr16MoVaSi steel.
 These steel types are high end and very tough.
 It is made for long durability over heavy use.
 It also resists corrosion well however proper maintenance is still needed.
-These steels are very good at handling hard field work such as preying, cutting, and tearing.
+These steels are very good at handling hard field work such as prying, cutting and tearing.
 The blade’s sharpness will last over a long period of use without the need for sharpening.

 Most Spetsnaz knives run from $200-$300 plus shipping.
 The price is due to it being produced for the government similar to how GI knives are very expensive compared to their civilian counterparts.